staskorz/meteor-ntlm-example/README.md

 phase.

-As the account created is in fact a native Meteor user account, it could be immediately used in publications, methods and etc. This demo app, for instance, uses the native `Meteor.user()` method to display the logged in username.
+As the account created is in fact a native Meteor user account, it could be immediately used in publications, methods, etc. This demo app, for instance, uses the native `Meteor.user()` method to display the logged in username.